Exact Linearization of Minimally Underactuated Configuration Flat Lagrangian Control Systems by Quasi-Static Feedback of Classical States: Example

 \section{Example}

-In this section, we apply Theorem \ref{thm_5} to a Lagrangian control system given by the well-known planar vertical take-off and landing (VTOL) aircraft with three degrees of freedom and two control inputs as discussed, e.g., in \cite{FliessLevineMartinRouchon:1999}, \cite{Gstottner:2022}, or \cite{Gstottner:2023-2}.
-The VTOL has a Lagrange function of the form kinetic minus potential energy, and the state space representation (\ref{lag_sys_class}) is given by
+In this section, we apply Theorem \ref{thm_5} to a Lagrangian control system, namely the well-known planar vertical take-off and landing (VTOL) aircraft with three degrees of freedom and two control inputs as discussed, e.g., in \cite{FliessLevineMartinRouchon:1999}, \cite{Gstottner:2022}, or \cite{Gstottner:2023-2}.
+The state-space representation (\ref{lag_sys_class}) is given by